 This book describes the command-line interface to ISP, and the language that is used for writing new rules, capabilities and templates.
-For a description of the graphical interface to ISP that is provided by the VERITAS Enterprise Administrator (VEA), see the VERITAS Volume Manager User's Guide - VEA.
+For a description of the graphical interface to ISP that is provided by the VERITAS Enterprise Administrator (VEA), see the VERITAS Enterprise Administrator Getting Started guide and VEA online help.